cmillion/gPhoton/docs/UserGuide.md

     sudo pip install pandas

 #####Mac (OSX)
-**DRAFT** For installing and managing your custom python build in Mac OSX, we suggest using the [MacPorts package](https://www.macports.org/).
+**Draft.** For installing and managing your custom python build in Mac OSX, we suggest using the [MacPorts package](https://www.macports.org/).
 There is also a tutorial for installing Python on Mac with MacPorts [here](https://astrofrog.github.io/macports-python/).

     sudo port install py27-numpy
     sudo port install py27-scipy